kevin-grieco/starter-hugo-academic-KG/content/ongoingprojects/taxrdd/index.md

 #   Otherwise, set `slides: ""`.
 # slides: example
 ---
+**Abstract**

 Does property taxation increase demands for political accountability?
-A distinguished literature in Political Economy holds that citizens facing larger tax burdens should be more willing and able to hold political representatives accountable.
+A distinguished literature in Political Economy holds that citizens facing larger tax burdens should be more willing to hold political representatives accountable.
 We take up this question in the context of a city-wide property tax reform in Freetown, Sierra Leone that significantly broadened the tax base.
-For causal leverage, we exploit the existence of a sharp property taxation discontinuity— in 2020, only properties in the top 50% in terms of assessed property tax were issued tax bills; properties below this threshold did not receive a property tax bill.
+For causal leverage, we exploit the existence of a sharp discontinuity in who was taxed during the initial stage of this reform.
+In 2020, only properties in the top 50% in terms of assessed property tax were issued tax bills; properties below this threshold did not receive a property tax bill.
 We use administrative data to sample property owners at the threshold, collect baseline survey data on political attitudes and self-reported political behavior before tax bills are delivered, then collect endline data in the months after the delivery of tax bills.

+{style="text-align: justify;"}